-Remember- the MAIN focus of the marking SHOULD be the statements in success criteria which link to the learning objective \checkmark This will show where an aspect of the success criteria has been exemplified .
-A double tick will be placed directly on or just above that feature in the piece of work. \checkmark A single green tick may be used in work where correct answers or responses have been given. sp This will show where there is a spelling error (around 3 will be identified).
-Not all spelling errors will be identified but it is appropriate to indicate Sp where it is a commonly misspelt word, a word that the child has covered the rule for or a word they are expected to know from their year group. Р A neat, small green P should indicate where an age appropriate punctuation mark or symbol has been omitted that the child 'should' know.
-A neat green dot will be used in Mathematics when something is incorrect.
-It 'may' be used in other subjects if appropriate.
-A neat green line should be placed under a part which is grammatically incorrectly but within age expectations // Where a paragraph is needed but hasn't been used then this should be used (UKS2)
+Remember- the MAIN focus of the marking SHOULD be the statements in success criteria which link to the learning objective This will show where an aspect of the success criteria has been exemplified (except in Mathematics where a green highlighter is used on a feature.
+A double tick will be placed directly on or just above that feature in the piece of work.
+In Mathematics a green highlighter pen will be used on a correct answer or feature from the success criteria.
+This will show where there is a spelling error (around 3 will be sp identified).
+Not all spelling errors will be identified but it is appropriate to indicate Sp where it is a commonly misspelt word, a word that the child has covered the rule for or a word they are expected to know from their year group.
+A neat, small pink highlighter mark should indicate where an age appropriate punctuation mark or symbol has been omitted that the child 'should' know A neat pink highlighter line should be placed on an error in mathematics A neat green line should be placed under a part which is grammatically incorrectly but within age expectations // Where a paragraph is needed but hasn't been used then this should be used (UKS2)